MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

 Follow all instructions carefully!
 The general order of operations should be:

-1) hardware assembly, including: encoder mounted onto the motors, motors secured onto the 8020 aluminums, and wire connections of motors and encoders with the ODrive (board needs to be powered with 24V PS).
+1) Hardware assembly, including: encoder mounted onto the motors, motors secured onto the 8020 aluminums, and wire connections of motors and encoders with the ODrive (board needs to be powered with 24V PS).
-2) configuring your programming environment (using Python 3) following the 'Getting Started' [rules](https://docs.odriverobotics.com/).
+2) Configuring your programming environment (using Python 3) following the 'Getting Started' [rules](https://docs.odriverobotics.com/).

 3) Testing the ODrive through ```explore_odrive.py```.